 Skill or Technique Eligible Dates

-Parenting Strategy: Parenting: Oct 16 - week 5

-How to implement a behavior change

-program using reinforcement and/or time

-out or anything else 🕲

-PICK A PROBLEM BEHAVIOR (e.g., child to

-stay/sleep in their own bed, or comply with

-a chore request) and explain how to

-implement a behavior change program to

-achieve it.
-Discuss principles to apply and

-how to do so.

-DEAR MAN DBT: Oct 30 - week 7
+DEAR MAN DBT: Oct 20

-THINK (esp good to teach parents, along DBT: Oct 30 - week 7
+THINK (esp good to teach parents, along DBT: Oct 20

 with Validation which Barb will cover)

-Diffusion ACT: Nov 13 - week 9
+Defusion ACT: Nov 3

-Committed Action ACT: Nov 13 - week 9
+Committed Action ACT: Nov 3

-Rolling With Resistance MI: Nov 20 - week 10
+Rolling With Resistance MI: Nov 24

-OARS (open ended Qs, affirmations, MI: Nov 20 - week 11
+OARS (open ended Qs, affirmations, MI: Nov 24

 reflection, summaries)

+focus on reflection + summaries

 This assignment is to be completed individually.
-The first portion will be didactic followed by a practical/applied component (e.g., role play); the entire length should be no longer than 35 minutes.
+The first portion will be didactic followed by a practical/applied component (e.g., role play or in class exercise - no youtube videos); the entire length should be no longer than 30 minutes or so.

-- Didactic Presentation and Accompanying Resource: The presentation should provide a brief introduction to the skill or technique.
+• Didactic Presentation and Accompanying Resource: The presentation should provide a brief introduction to the skill or technique.
 The presentation should provide relevant details that would facilitate our understanding and ability to use the technique (e.g., the who, what, when, where, why, how of the skill or technique); it may help you to think about what YOU would want to know before deciding whether or not to use a given technique or teach a particular skill.
-This didactic portion should be a maximum of 10 minutes in length, and can include visual aids such as a PowerPoint presentation. - You will create a user friendly "cheat sheet" or resource for the class on your topic, including the major points from your presentation and a list of a few key resources, tips, and tricks.
+This didactic portion should be 10-15 minutes in length and can include visual aids such as a PowerPoint presentation.

+- You will create a user friendly "cheat sheet" or resource for the class on your topic, including the major points from your presentation and a list of a few key resources, tips, and tricks.
 The format of this resource is up to you (e.g., copy of your slides, handout) but it should be brief.
 This resource is due by noon the Sunday before your presentation date and is to be submitted to each class member and the instructor (bmorrong@uoguelph.ca) via email. - Applied Component: The second portion of the presentation will include an active/applied component that will "bring the topic to life".
 The activity chosen for this portion of the assignment will vary depending on each topic but should be chosen carefully to facilitate further understanding.
-It can include various activities such as individual demonstrations, paired role plays, case studies completed collaboratively with classmates, etc. The applied component should be engaging, relevant, and informative for the class and be 20 minutes in length.
+It can include various activities such as individual demonstrations, paired role plays, case studies completed collaboratively with classmates, etc. The applied component should be engaging, relevant, and informative for the class and be 15-20 minutes in length.